IESE Insight

 10. Not following through

 For example, a multinational company decided to establish a headquarters for southern Europe.
-But the idea was eventually discarded in order to avoid upsetting any of the managing directors of the three potential host countries — ultimately causing damage to the whole enterprise.
+But the idea was eventually discarded in order to avoid upsetting any of the managing directors of the three potential host countries where the company had subsidiaries — ultimately causing damage to the whole enterprise.